Bios-Marcel/cordless/README.md

 - [discord-term](https://github.com/cloudrex/discord-term)
 - [6cord](https://gitlab.com/diamondburned/6cord)

-Hit me up if you have a similar project and I'll gladly add it to the list.
+Hit me up if you have a similar project, and I'll gladly add it to the list.

 ## Credits